 The hot dogs are boiled in pilsner beer and garnished with ketchup, sweet mustard, fried onion, raw onion and remolaði, a mayonnaise-based sweet relish.
 When ordering, make sure to ask for the ‘the works’ and get everything with your hot dog.
 A hod dog+coke combo costs 700kr.
 For a slightly more than 1000 kr (about $8-9US), you can get two hot dogs and one Coke – what a bargain!

 2. Noodle Station – Asian Soup

 Laugavegur 103, 101 Reykjavík

-The restaurant specializes in authentic Asian soup, which comes in three varieties – beef, chicken or vegetable.
+The restaurant specialises in authentic Asian soup, which comes in three varieties – beef, chicken or vegetable.
 Made from a secret recipe handed down through the generations, the hearty veggie noodle soup is the perfect winter-warming dish.
 The delicious dish costs 990 kr (less than $10-US) and is a must-try when in Reykjavík.